reiver/reiver-uuid/chapters/introduction/README.md

 * `ed7ba470-8e54-465e-825c-99712043e01c`
 * `573e0100-1364-7a49-9b8f-6b3e35e8b3c4`

+I.e., a sequence of 32 hexadecimal symbols split-up by hyphens at certain places.

 ## 128-Bits

 Each of these **UUID**s is really just **128-bits** of data.

+Which, if you are dealing with 8-bit bytes (as most computers have nowadays) then ⁠— each of these **UUID**s is really just **16 bytes** of data.

 You could equally write a **UUID** such as `ea35427e-c39f-11ec-9d64-0242ac120002` as the follows: